supratimdas/NoobsCpu-8bit/README.md

     |---Doc     : documentation/scratch work while working on the project.
 The start was with an xls file that briefly captures the ISA
     |
     |---vmodel  : verilog RTL for the processor.
+    |
+    |
+    |---utils   : A simple 2-pass assembler written in perl for the NoobsCpu-ISA

 /*Notes*/
 3/25/2019:
 replaced MUL instruction with SUB.
 Implemented almost entirely the entire instruction set in cmodel updated the ISA, changed program/data space from 4K to 2K

+3/26/2019:
+A simple 2 pass assembler written in perl for the CPU.
 </pre>